 Students can choose to take the WBA International Diploma in Brewing Technology Program as a "blended learning" option.
-This can be achieved by taking Modules 1-3 online and Modules 4-6 in Munich, Germany.
+This can be achieved by taking Modules 1-3 online or the WBA Advanced Brewery Theory Program, and Modules 4-6 in Munich, Germany.
 Those wishing to study in this manner should contact the registrar for assistance on the registration steps.